 Re: URLMapping pattern vs query parameters

 What do you think?
-Opinions?
+Does this make sense for you?